 If you are trying to figure out kid volunteer opportunities with animals, your mind probably goes to the local animal shelter first.
 I have a lot of friends who volunteer at the local animal shelter and just love it.
 If your kid loves animals, this is perfect.

 Call your local animal shelter and see what opportunities are available.
 Some will need dogs walked, some will just want you to spend some time loving on the animals.

 My only concern with this would be your child wanting to take all the animals home, so be sure to set some boundaries.
 Let your child know that although these animals are available for adoption, you will not be adopting them.
 Be sure to also let your child know that other families may adopt the pets, so if you go on a regular basis, you may not see the same animals every week and that’s okay.

-When I was in Girl Scouts, we were forced for volunteer at a nursing home and a residential facility.
+When I was in Girl Scouts, we were made to volunteer at a nursing home and a residential facility.
 Those weren’t my favorite volunteering activities.
 I would love to volunteer at them now, since I’m older, but it wasn’t my favorite when I was a kid.

 If you want get them involved with the older generation, though, talk to some older neighbors.

 The neighbors may just want company, or maybe they have a few tasks they need help with.
 Speak with the neighbors beforehand, and explain that your child just wants to donate time.
 No money can exchange hands.

 Explain to your kids that we volunteer to help others, because we have something to offer not because we expect something in return.

 Which of these 5 Easy Ways Kids Can Volunteer do you think your child would enjoy?
 Let us know in the comments.